Finding Freedom in the Kitchen

 It made me achingly curious.

-That part resonated: the time it takes.
+That part really resonated: the time it takes.

 Yet we buy them offhandedly.
 We drink them without a second thought.